NoahLE/collaboration-tool/README.md

 ## Installation

-1. Set up virtualenv
+1. Set up virtualenv (this can be done when creating a new project if you're using Pycharm)
-2. Install requirements.txt
+2. Install project libraries with `pip3 install -r requirements.txt`
+3. Run migrations with `python manage.py migrate`
-3. Run project
+4. Run project with `python manage.py runserver`

 ## Pages